 However, in the later stages of both the lockdown and this project, we started to see the benefits of the online format.
 As workshops already required participants to bring laptops or smartphones to access websites such as Mentimeter and the DIY Guide, we were well positioned to develop online content.
-Furthermore, participants seemed to find it easier to focus on the suggested resources and tended to implement more concrete actions compared with a physical group setting.
-The move online also increased accessibility of the workshops to more international locations and to people unable to travel due to disability or financial constraints.
-Lastly, Mentimeter's interactive features helped create a sense of collaboration and togetherness despite most participants being far apart and everyone experiencing a difficult time.
+Furthermore, participants seemed to find it easier to focus on the DIY Guide and tended to implement more concrete actions compared with a physical group setting.
+The move online also increased accessibility of the workshops to more international locations or to people unable to travel due to disability or financial constraints.
+Lastly, Mentimeter's interactive features helped create a sense of collaboration and togetherness despite participants being far apart and going through a difficult time.

 22. Jitsi was chosen due to enhanced security features such as personal servers which allows for customised protection that is equivalent to an E2E encryption.
-It has been widely endorsed by privacy advocates such as Edward Snowden and the developers of the Tor project (see Ivan Mehta, 'A Look at How Jitsi Became a "Secure" Open-Source Alternative to Zoom', The Next Web, 2020
+It has been widely endorsed by privacy advocates such as Edward Snowden and the developers of the Tor project (see Ivan Mehta, 'A Look at How Jitsi Became a "Secure" Open-Source Alternative to Zoom', The Next Web, 2020 < https://thenextweb.com/apps/2020/05/21/a-look-at-how-jitsi-became-a-secure-open-source-alternative-to-zoom/>.)